-The NRLC appreciates the gracious support from the National Institutes of Health for funding our endeavors to address the impact of impulsivity on human health issues like substance abuse, aggression, and suicide.
+The NRLC appreciates the gracious support from the National Institutes of Health for funding our endeavors to address human health issues like substance abuse, aggression, and suicide.

 Current Research Support